© The Association of Anaesthetists of Great Britain and Ireland

 - Author(s) of website.
 Title of document/page, 2010. www.URL.co.uk/link.pdf (accessed 01/01/2010).

-Please supply each Figure as a separate file, rather than embed them within the body of the Word document, and preferably in TIFF or high-resolution JPEG format.
+Please supply each Figure as a separate file, rather than embed them within the body of the Word document or in the covering email, and preferably in TIFF or high-resolution JPEG format.
 We ask that they are both supplied at a resolution of 300 pixels per inch for photographs and 600 pixels per inch for line art or a combination of photograph and labelling.
 Please do not send image files larger than 10MB.

-Please ensure related graphs have the same format (fonts, use of symbols, etc), and that the groups are presented in the same order in each graph (and in the same order as in the rest of the manuscript).
+Please ensure related graphs have the same format (fonts, use of symbols, etc.), and that the groups are presented in the same order in each graph (and in the same order as in the rest of the manuscript).
 The same requirements for abbreviations and units apply as for those in the text.
 The title, plot frame, gridlines and legend box within the graph itself should be removed, with symbols and error bars explained in the Caption.
 Avoid the use of 3-D unless absolutely necessary.
-Please note that colour Figures (e.g. photographs, complex flow diagrams, etc) may be used without charge, but only if the Editors consider that the use of colour is crucial.
+Please note that colour Figures (e.g. photographs, complex flow diagrams, etc.) may be used without charge.

 Captions for Figures